firefly-iii/kubernetes/helm/README.md

 If you want to test things out, repeat the same procedure creating a `debug.local.values.yaml`.

-## Make files
+## Makefiles
 Each chart has a `Makefile` which is meant to make things easier and provides the following commands:

 `make`: creates the namespaces `debug`, `dryRun` and `firefly` and executes `helm package` to create a .tgz file which the other commands use to install the chart.
 Make sure that you execute this command after each change of the charts.

 `make dryRun`: tests integrety of the charts by trying to temporarily install everything into the dryRun namespace.
 The result yaml files will be written to console output.
 This uses the `values.yaml` configuration.

 `make installDebug`: installs firefly into the debug namespace.
-This is useful if you want to savefly test some changes in your configuration or want to test a firefly upgrade prior to using it in production.
+This is useful if you want to savely test some changes in your configuration or want to test a firefly upgrade prior to using it in production.
 For this you need a `debug.local.values.yaml`

 `make upgradeDebug`: upgrades your debug firefly instance by performing `helm upgrade`.
 For this you need a `debug.local.values.yaml`